Xunnamius/hashnav/README.md

 			qualifiers: { exclusive: true }
 		},

-		function(e){ warningPopup('Watch out ' + e[1].pathParsed['username'] + ', if you leave the page before saving, everything you just typed will be lost!'); }
+		function(e){ warningPopup('Watch out ' + this.get('username') + ', if you leave the ' + this.getCurrent() + ' page before saving, everything you just typed will be lost!'); }
 	);

-We want to store random data in both the key and value of a variable amount of parameters on the [defaultHome](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#options) page only.
-Here's an easy way for an observer to watch for a situation like the aforementioned:
+We want to store random data in both the key and value of a variable amount of parameters on the [defaultHome](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#options) page only:

 	hashNav.registerObserver(
 		'test',